tapis-project/tms-documentation/source/technical/index.rst

 Creating TMS Keys
 =================

-The following figure describes how TMS is used by client applications---`Tapis`_ in this example---to create SSH key pairs.
+The following figure describes how TMS MVP is used by client applications---`Tapis`_ in this example---to create SSH key pairs.

 .. figure:: TMSSshKeyCreate.drawio.png
    :align: center